13.3 Managing Model Risk

 13.3.3 Design Review

-The review should be based on the design document (discussed in Section 12.6.1) that describes the VaR measure.
-This needs to be a stand-alone document, operationally describing all inputs, outputs and calculations in sufficient detail that a VaR measure can be implemented based on it alone.
+The review should be based on the design document (discussed in Section 12.6.1) that describes the value-at-risk measure.
+This needs to be a stand-alone document, operationally describing all inputs, outputs and calculations in sufficient detail that a value-at-risk measure can be implemented based on it alone.
 Do not attempt a review of a design document that is imprecise or incomplete.
-A VaR measure has not been designed—it cannot be reviewed—until the design document is complete.
+A value-at-risk measure has not been designed—it cannot be reviewed—until the design document is complete.
 Review should result in either recommendations for improving the model or approval for the model to be implemented.
 Keep in mind that the system requirements and design document are likely to evolve during implementation, so additional reviews will be necessary.

-Complex systems such as VaR measures can be difficult to test, so it is critical to define the testing environment and strategies early on in the implementation process.
+Complex systems such as value-at-risk measures can be difficult to test, so it is critical to define the testing environment and strategies early on in the implementation process.
 In some cases, creating the test environment may require days or weeks of development and setup, so it isn’t something to leave to the end.

 Different forms of testing are performed throughout the implementation of a system: